- The First-Time Skydiving Experience

 The two main human parts of a tandem skydive are the student and the instructor.
-The combined weight of these parts must be within the parameters described, but also need to do the skydiving part smoothly and successfully.
+The combined weight of these parts must be within the weight restriction parameters described, but also need to do the skydiving part smoothly and successfully.
 Skydiving aircraft are often smaller than what you’re used to, and getting in and out can be made difficult if either (or both) depending on their size.
 Going skydiving is supposed to be (and is!) super fun.
 Getting in and out of the plane with a big grin on your face is an important part of the process, rather than it being a struggle.

-If you are carrying a few extra pounds that you perhaps don’t need then maybe let this be motivation for you and a target to aim for.
+If you are carrying a few extra pounds that you perhaps don’t need, then maybe let this be motivation for you and a target to aim for.
 What better way to celebrate getting into shape than by launching that shape from an airplane at 14,000 feet?
-Skydiving is very much worth the effort, and when you are ready – we are waiting for you.
-Contact us to book your jump today!
+Skydiving is very much worth the effort, and when you are ready, click that book now button!

 It was great.
 Went from 18,000ft.
 It was on July 2, 2016.
 It was my 2ndtandemm flight.
 I will definitely come back.
 Recommend Skydive Tecumseh to everyone it was a great way to start your day.
 I'm 63 and coming back every year.
 Very professional and friendly staff.
 I absolutely LOVED it.